Obtaining a Texas Liquor License

 In September 2021, the TABC transitioned to an online application system called AIMS.
 The link to log into AIMs can be found here.
 Although the AIMs application process lists getting the city, county and comptroller to certify the L-Cert form as one of the last steps in the application process, we recommend that you start with this step (note that an L-Cert isn’t required for a private club permit ).
 In our experience, obtaining a completed L-Cert form tends to take up the most amount of time in the liquor licensing process.

-Getting the city, county & comptroller to sign off on the L-Cert form early in the process will help ensure that the potential location is wet for the type of permit sought, that there aren’t any municipal ordinances prohibiting the TABC permit sought and that your business doesn’t have additional delays in being able to serve alcohol.
+Getting the city, county and comptroller to sign off on the L-Cert form early in the process will help ensure that the potential location is wet for the type of permit sought, that no municipal ordinances prohibit the TABC permit sought, and that your business doesn’t have additional delays in being able to serve alcohol.

 Also, the comptroller will refuse to sign off on the L-Cert if an officer of the applicant entity has delinquent taxes owed to the state, even if the taxes are owed by a different, unrelated entity with the same officer.